c-gabri/Federated-Learning-PyTorch/README.md

-# Federated Visual Classification (PyTorch): FedSGD, FedAvg, FedAvgM, FedIR, FedVC, FedProx
+# Federated Visual Classification (PyTorch): SGD, FedSGD, FedAvg, FedAvgM, FedIR, FedVC, FedProx
-PyTorch implementation of Federated Learning algorithms FedSGD, FedAvg, FedAvgM, FedIR, FedVC and FedProx, applied to visual classification.
+PyTorch implementation of Federated Learning algorithms FedSGD, FedAvg, FedAvgM, FedIR, FedVC, FedProx and standard SGD, applied to visual classification.
 Client distributions are synthesized with arbitrary non-identicalness and imbalance (Dirichlet priors).
 Client systems can be arbitrarily heterogeneous.
 Several mobile-friendly models are provided.

 ## Disclaimer
 **Why Federated Learning is incompatible with privacy and why this is irrelevant for its success**